 Furthermore, indecent exposure is a crime of specific intent.
 The defendant must have intended to act for a lewd or obscene purpose.
 The prosecutor can establish intent by showing:

 The defendant did not have to be completely naked or unclothed to be charged with indecent exposure; the prosecutor only needs to establish that the defendant's genitals were exposed.

 California law also requires that the defendant acted in a public place.
 A public place might be a location in full view of people passing by.
 However, a private dwelling or inhabited building might also qualify as a public place for the purposes of indecent exposure if the defendant entered the premises without invitation or later provided the inhabitants with an unwanted display of the defendant's private parts.

 |Defenses||First Amendment protection of an artistic performance or expression with a non-obscene intent or value|

 Note: State laws are always subject to change through the passage of new legislation, rulings in the higher courts (including federal decisions), ballot initiatives, and other means.
 While we strive to provide the most current information available, please consult an attorney or conduct your own legal research to verify the state law(s) you are researching.

 Sex offenses can result in problems long after the sentence is served.
 Although indecent exposure charges tend to result in less stigma and lower penalties than other sex offenses it is still important to take the charge seriously since it can impact your reputation and employability for years to come.
-Contact a qualified local attorney for a free initial case review to discuss your case.
+Contact a qualified, local defense attorney today and exercise your right to legal counsel.